Codigo-io/docs/docs/guides/solana-nft.md

 - You can immediately start using [Código Hub](https://hub.codigo.ai).
 Código Hub is a web-based IDE environment that comes with all the tools and programs to develop Solana programs using the CIDL.
-- You can work from your local environment by downloading the latest version of the [Código CLI](../getting-started/installation#código-cli) that targets your operating system.

 ## CIDL Quickstart

 In this Quickstart guide, you’ll learn how to start with Código’s Interface Description Language (CIDL) by building a